vstevensf/medicare_hos/README.md

 # Medicare HOS -- Propensity Matched Cohort Analysis, 1998 vs 2020

-## License

-Copyright (c) 2024 Victoria Stevens

-All rights reserved.
-This software and associated documentation files (the "Software") may only be used by authorized collaborators of Victoria Stevens.
-Unauthorized copying, distribution, or modification of this software, via any medium, is strictly prohibited.

-Permission is granted only to members of the collaboration for research purposes.
-For inquiries, please contact at stevens.victoria@mayo.edu.

 ## Table of Contents
 - [Project Description](#project-description)
 - [Features](#features)